 When we ask anyone what skills students need most to succeed in the future, the most common answer is that learners must be exceptional problem solvers.
 The Solution Fluency process is one for not only problem solving, but also living.
-Since it provides skills that matter for life and success, it's being taught so much in schools all over the world now.

-Even so, many educators still struggle with how Solution Fluency looks in action and why it matters.
-To be honest, this is encouraging to us.
 The truth is that we solve problems all the time in life and we do it unconsciously much of that time.
 It's great when teachers look for an understanding of the Solution Fluency process in everyday living.

 A person can work through virtually any problem imaginable with a process like Solution Fluency.
 It doesn't matter if you're writing a grocery list, building a house, or redesigning the universe.
 Just another reason why it's so important to our students—they'll be solving problems that haven't even been invented yet.